SummaryRead the full fact sheet

 - The passage of blood inside the heart or vessels may be blocked, the blood may travel abnormally through the heart, or parts of the heart itself may be underdeveloped.

-- In eight out of 10 cases, the cause is unknown.
+- In 8 out of 10 cases, the cause of heart abnormality birth defects is unknown.

 How the heart works